-Box C3.1 Calculation method for Hazard HP 3 Flammable (fifth indent) -- -- rR + wW \rightarrow pP + gG where R is the H260/H261 substance, W is water, P is a product of the reaction, and G is the gas released; r, w, p and g are the stoichiometric ratios that balance the equation.
+Box C3.1 Calculation method for Hazard HP 3 Flammable (fifth indent)

+- 1. Write a balanced equation for the reaction that produces the gas.
+The general form of this equation should be as follows: - pΡ wW gG where R is the H260/H261 substance, W is water, P is a product of the reaction, and G is the gas released; r, w, p and g are the stoichiometric ratios that balance the equation.